Livyatan: Palaeoecology

 L. melvillei is also known from the Bahía Inglesa Formation of Chile, whose fossiliferous beds are dated between the Tortonian and Messinian 9.03–6.45 mya.
 Like the Pisco Formation, the Bahía Inglesa Formation famously holds one of the richest marine vertebrate assemblages.
 Baleen whale remains include ancient minke whales, grey whales, bowhead whales and cetotheriids.
 Of the toothed whales, five species of pontoporiids as well as beaked whales, porpoises, three other species of sperm whales such as cf. Scaldicetus, and the Odobenocetops have been yielded.
 Other marine mammals include the marine sloth Thalassocnus and pinnipeds like Acrophoca.
 At least 28 different species of sharks have been described, including many extant ground sharks and white sharks as well as extinct species such as the false mako (Parotodus sp.), broad-toothed mako, megalodon and the transitional great white Carcharodon hubbelli.
 Other marine vertebrates include penguins and other seabirds, and species of crocodiles and ghavials.

-The Beaumaris sperm whale was found in the Beaumaris Bay Black Rock Sandstone Formation in Australia near the city of Melbourne, dating to 5 mya in the Pliocene.
+The Beaumaris sperm whale was found in the Black Rock Sandstone Formation of Beaumaris Bay, in Australia near the city of Melbourne, dating to 5 mya in the Pliocene.
 Beaumaris Bay is one of the most productive marine fossil sites in Australia for marine megafauna.
 Shark teeth belonging to twenty different species have been discovered there, such as from the whale shark (Rhincodon typus), the Port Jackson shark (Heterodontus portusjacksoni), the broad-toothed mako and megalodon.
 Some examples of whales found include the ancient humpback whale Megaptera miocaena, the dolphin Steno cudmorei and the sperm whale Physetodon baileyi.
 Other large marine animals found include ancient elephant seals, dugongs, sea turtles, ancient penguins such as Pseudaptenodytes, the extinct albatross Diomedea thyridata and the extinct toothed seabirds of the genus Pelagornis.